 |Speedline||Parker’s name for the second generation of its Vacumatic pen design.
 The Speedline filler (shown here) differs from the earlier Lockdown version in that the plunger lacks the notches at the outer ends of the slots in the Lockdown’s plunger and therefore does not lock in the depressed position.
 See also filler, Lockdown.|

 1 An American round hand writing system developed by Platt Rogers Spencer (1800–1864).
 Spencer based his system loosely on English Round Hand (copperplate) styles, but it is less formal and more “alive” than most copperplate work.
 Shown below (upper) is a short exemplar set in a font called Spencerian Palmer Penmanship.
 See also calligraphy, copperplate, round hand, Zanerian.
 (View an envelope inscribed by master penman Edward B. Weyman here.)
 2 (Spencerian Pen Company) A pen company located in New York City.
-The company grew out of an earlier concern established in 1860 and was well established on its own by 1883.
+The company was established as the Spencerian Steel Pen Company in 1858 by Ivison Phinney and was well established on its own by 1883.
 Until the latter half of the 1920s, its only business was the importation and sale of English-made steel pens (dip nibs) from Perry & Company and from a now-unknown maker for sale under Spencerian’s own name.
 At some time after 1925, it began jobbing Spencerian-branded lever-filling fountain pens from Conklin, and during part of the 1930s it also offered piston fillers.
 Later in the 1930s, it began offering third tier-level pens of low quality, possibly from Conklin after the company’s sale and move to Chicago.
 Shown below (lower) is a Conklin-made Spencerian from the mid-1930s.
 See also Conklin, steel pen.

 |Split Arrow clip||A clip design used by Parker from about 1938 to 1948, so called because it looks like an arrow that is split lengthwise, with the name PARKER running vertically down the split.
 Read an article that includes a discussion on variations of the Split Arrow clip, with illustrations, here.
 See also Arrow clip and the illustration at clip.|